-Every year, over a million wildebeest and thousands of gazelles and zebras make their way to the Maasai Mara National Reserve in Kenya from one of the most well-known national parks on Earth, Tanzania’s Serengeti National Park, and back.
+Every year, over a million wildebeest and thousands of gazelles and zebras make their way to the Masai Mara National Reserve in Kenya from one of the most well-known national parks on Earth to Tanzania’s Serengeti National Park, and back.

-Before planning a migration safari, it’s important to understand that the exact timing of the animals’ movement is difficult to predict.
+As mentioned above, before you go on a migration safari, it’s important to understand that the exact timing of the animals’ movement is difficult to predict.
 As it’s a dynamic and ever-changing event, many travelers that have observed this migration more than once would agree that no two years unravel the same way.

 That said, it has been established that the weather or more specifically, the amount of rainfall in the Serengeti region is an influential element of the migration.
 For example, if rainfall is scarce and sources of food and water are depleted more rapidly than usual this year, the animals may make their move earlier than expected.

 As the migration cycle takes a full year to complete, you can technically catch a glimpse of it throughout the year.
 However, since the animals migrate across a huge distance, some things that you may be hoping to see such as the mass birthing of calves or the river crossing occur only during specific months and regions.

-The Migration in Tanzania (Serengeti)
+The Great Migration in Tanzania (Serengeti)

 - December – March: If you’d like to observe large populations of wildebeest, look no further than their home, the Serengeti plains.
 Here, you will also be able to spot other grazing animals such as zebras and gazelles that are often found migrating alongside the wildebeest.
 The January – March period is usually when the mass birthing of wildebeest calves takes place.
-As calves make easy victims for predators, you will also likely to find an abundance of lions, hyenas, leopards and cheetahs lurking nearby.
+As calves make easy victims for predators, you will also likely to find an abundance of lions, hyenas, leopards, and cheetahs lurking nearby.

 - April – May: Depending on the amount of rainfall the region receives, groups of animals may already be making their moves to migrate west and north of the Serengeti to seek for greener plains and woodland.
 Heavy rainfall often makes it difficult to follow the movement of the animals as the roads become very muddy and tricky to navigate.
 Hence, these months may not the ideal time to go.